Fraunhofer-ITMP/IMI-Project-Prioritization/README.md

 Unfortunatelty, you would require admin rights to your computer or laptop for doing this.

 ## Running the script
-Run the [main.py](src/main.py) file from the python terminal as follows:
+Run the [main.py](src/main.py) file from the Python terminal as follows:
 ```python
 python src/main.py
 ```